Home/Company/Blog/Blog posts

 Role of Statushub: When a problem is detected by the monitoring system it automatically creates an incident report and posts it to StatusHub.
 StatusHub instantly sends a notification about the start of downtime with a short description (Impacted service and its status) to all subscribers.

-* Tech team can create incidents in StatusHub manually.
+* The tech team can create incidents in StatusHub manually.

 * If monitoring tools are not connected to StatusHub, they notify the tech or incident team directly.